Gardner D. Williams: Early life and career

 Following the war, Oliver Williams moved his family to Detroit, arriving on November 5, 1815.
 He opened the Yankee Hotel on his property at Jefferson Avenue and Bates Street and ran it for several years.
 The family moved again, to Silver Lake, Michigan, in 1819, with Oliver Williams cutting a road through the wilderness, driving the first team of horses from Detroit to Pontiac, and settling in the frontier village of Waterford, Michigan.

 Starting in 1827, Gardner Williams moved to Saginaw, Michigan and went into the Indian trade with his brother Ephraim, as an agent of the American Fur Company.
 He spoke the Chippewa dialect fluently.
 Alexis de Tocqueville visited the Williams brothers' store on his visit to Saginaw in 1831.
 The Williams brothers hired their cousin Harvey to build the first sawmill on the Saginaw River in 1834.

 Williams married Elizabeth Beach in 1829.
 They had three sons.
 His wife survived him and died on September 27, 1862.
-Accounts also indicate he had at least one daughter by a Native American woman.
+Accounts also indicate he may have had at least one daughter by a Native American woman.